cburgmer/json-path-comparison/OPEN_QUESTIONS.md

 - Does a key bracket notation union query return an array or an object?

+  Compare https://github.com/s3u/JSONPath/issues/108 for a syntax addition to return the latter.

 - Are queries on an object ordered?

 - Should JSONPath support uniform script expressions across languages?